dguan/my-projects/misc-prjs/dynamic_programming/catalan_number/readme.txt

-Dynamic programming can be used to calculate Catalan Number, there's a catalan number project in algorithm, please check out the project for details.
+Dynamic programming can be used to calculate Catalan Number, there's a C++ catalan number project in algorithm section, please check out the project for details, there's only a python script here.